knowmad411dev/MyBrain/Notes/LangChain.md

 -   Using tools with chains
 -   Building agents with access to tools

-By the end of the tutorial, you will have a solid foundation for diving deeper into the LangChain ecosystem and start testing, deploying, and building advanced Multi Agent systems with [[LangGraph]].
+By the end of the tutorial, you will have a solid foundation for diving deeper into the LangChain ecosystem and start testing, deploying, and building advanced Multi Agent systems with LangGraph.

 ### Colab Notebook & Interactive Map